You are eligible to vote in the Town of Qualicum Beach as a Resident Elector if you:

 You may only register in relation to one piece of property.
 If more than one person owns the property, only one of the owners may register and that person must have the written consent of the majority of the owners.
 If you own the property with a corporation, none of the owners of the property are eligible to vote.
 In accordance with the Local Government Act, the only persons who are registered owners, either as joint tenants or tenants-in common, are individuals who are not holding the property in trust for a corporation or another trust.

 How do you know if you are a resident of, or if the property you own is within the boundaries of, the Town of Qualicum Beach?
 Many area residents have a Qualicum Beach postal address but are actually located within an electoral area of the Regional District of Nanaimo (RDN).
 One test is, to whom do you pay your property taxes, the Town or the Province of BC?
-You can also check the RDN boundary map and the Town of Qualicum Beach Street Names List, or call Town Hall to confirm.
+You can also check the "Where do I live in the RDN?", or call Town Hall to confirm.
 If you are a RDN resident, or property owner, please visit the RDN website, or contact their Corporate Administration Offices, 6300 Hammond Bay Road, Nanaimo, in person or by toll free phone at 1.877.607.4111 for requirements and information on their electoral area election process.

 Protection of Privacy - An elector may request that their address or other information about them be omitted from, or obscured on, the List of Registered Electors.
 Contact Town Staff at 250.738.2207.